 I have been head teacher at King William since April 2010.
 Prior to this I was head teacher of Northview Primary School and deputy head teacher at another local primary school.
 I am a mum to three children-Sophie who is an Assistant Psychologist, Tom who is waiting for employment as a part 1 architect and Laura who having studied law is working as a solicitor in Bristol.

 My family and I have lived in the local area for many years and my children attended local primary and secondary schools.

-My name is Emma Kearns.
-I am a Staff Governor which means that I have been appointed by the teaching staff of the school.
-I became a governor in October 2014 and my term of office expires in October 2018.
+My name is Elizabeth Kendall.
+I am a Staff Trustee/Governor which means that I have been appointed by the teaching staff of the school.
+I became a trustee/governor in January 2018 and my term of office expires in January 2022.

-I became a governor in August 2016, appointed by the Bristol Diocese to support the Christian values at the school.
+I became a trustee/governor in August 2016, appointed by the Bristol Diocese to support the Christian values at the school.
 My term of office expires in August 2020.

 I am married and live in Old Town, and have two grown up children as well as three grandchildren of primary school age.
 I attend Christchurch, Old Town.